Overtime methods

 Schedule

-The overtime method will calculate overtime based on the scheduled time in relation to the punched time.
+The overtime method will calculate overtime based on the scheduled time in relation to the worked time.

 Example